hkotek/hkotek.com/_posts/2022-12-31-transferrable-skills.md

 I was lucky enough to engage in several experimental collaborations while I was in grad school, so here is an attempt to tell some of those stories.
 (I'm focusing here mostly on the data collection part, not the writing up of the results part, but see more below):

 (The experimental chapter of my dissertation on multiple *wh*-questions and intervention effects, aka chapter 8 of my [monograph](https://mitpress.mit.edu/9780262536547/):)
-> "Designed and conducted 15 self-paced reading experiments and large-scale grammaticality surveys to study the structure and meaning of complex questions in English; wrote design documents[^2] and guidelines; analyzed the results using linear and logistic mixed effects models in R."
+> "Designed and conducted 15 behavioral experiments and tested 500+ participants to study the structure and meaning of complex questions in English; wrote design documents[^2] and guidelines; analyzed the results using linear and logistic mixed effects models in R."

 (My first foray into experimental work was through a study of English 'most' and 'more than half' in the MIT Experimental Syntax/Semantics Lab.
 It also led to my first Generals Paper:)
 > "Developed and implemented over a dozen studies of quantified expressions in English using diverse methodologies, including self-paced counting, eye-tracking, picture-matching, picture selection, covered box, and grammaticality surveys.
 Analyzed the results using mixed effects models and parametric and non-parametric tests in R."